Travel to Thailand from the US

 • Non-immigrant OA and OX visa – for those who wish to obtain a Thailand retirement visa for long stay (it differs from type O visa)

-Siam Legal International is a reputable company in Thailand that has offered visa assistance to Americans for years.
+Siam Legal International is a reputable law firm in Thailand that has offered visa assistance to Americans for years.
 They are well versed in Thai immigration policies and processes.

-Whether you are looking to study, conduct business, volunteer, or even retire to Thailand, Siam Legal can help streamline your application process for a long-term stay in Thailand.
+Whether you are looking to study, conduct business, seek medical treatment, or even retire in Thailand, Siam Legal can help streamline your application process for a long-term stay in Thailand.
 You can reach Siam Legal at www.siam-legal.com.

 Thailand Pass is no longer required from July 1.
-Americans do not need to register in systems, provide documents, or seek pre-approval before traveling to Thailand.
+Americans do not need to register in systems, provide documents for COVID 19 vaccinations, or seek pre-approval before traveling to Thailand.

 When American citizens visit Thailand, they need to look at their vaccination status and plan accordingly.

 Vaccinated Travelers – Vaccinated travelers from the US do not need to complete any Covid tests before leaving America.
-They will need to have a copy of their vaccination certificate on hand before boarding a flight and on arrival.
-Children under 18 who are traveling with vaccinated parents do not need to complete any RT-PCR or Pro-ATK test before departing.
+No vaccination certificate is required.
+Children under 18 have no restrictions for entry.

-With the removal of Thailand Pass, airlines, and Immigration Officers will conduct random checks of passengers to confirm Covid requirements are met.
-It is best to have your Vaccination or Covid Test certificate available to show.
+With the removal of Thailand Pass post COVID-19 restrictions, airlines and immigration officers no longer conduct random checks of passengers to confirm Covid requirements are met.
+No need to have your Vaccination or Covid Test certificate available for show.
+All travel restrictions have been removed and are no longer in effect.

 Airlines and Booking Flights